microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 would have most of the same problems as declaring a builtin input.

-To support adding builtin outputs from source, this proposal adds a new `vk::ext_builtin_output attribute` that applies to a function declaration providing an implicit definition which sets the value of the output to the provided parameter value.
+To support adding builtin outputs from source, this proposal adds a new `vk::ext_builtin_output` attribute which takes a `builtInId` parameter and applies to a variable declaration.
+This attribute must be applied to a static variable.

 For example, the `gl_FragStencilRefARB` builtin could be declared in a header file like this: